sakazim92/fullstack-candidate-testing/README.md

 ## Usage

-npm i nodemon -g
-// OR
-yarn global add nodemon

-Install server and client dependencies
+Install dependencies

 ```
 yarn
 ```

-To start the server and client at the same time (from the root of the project) using mac or linux
+To start the project (from the root of the project) using mac or linux

 ```
 yarn dev